hack-the-rat/free-code-camp/full-stack-developer-certification/html/basic-html/video-display/README.md

 The next attribute you'll add is `referrerpolicy`.
 It is the rule that determines how much detail you share when your page connects to another page.

 Add the `referrerpolicy` attribute and set it to `strict-origin-when-cross-origin`.
 This shares the full address on the same site, only the site name on other sites, and nothing on insecure sites.

+## Step 8

+Last but not least, the attribute you will add is `allowfullscreen`.
+As it implies, it allows the video to be viewed in full screen mode.

+With that, the workshop is completed!